spiral-project/ihatemoney/docs/contributing.rst

   make create-database-revision

 If your changes are simple enough, the generated script will be populated with the necessary migrations steps.
-You can edit the generated script. eg: to add data migrations.
+You can edit the generated script. e.g: To add data migrations.

 For complex migrations, it is recommended to start from an empty revision file